cryptowealth-technology/Rotation-Scale-invariant-CNN/README.md

   2. GlobalMaxPooling makes pattern recognition simple, no longer need to stack deep convolutional networks.

 * Cons:
-  1. Fourier series are not `correctly` used here.
+  1. Fourier series are **not correctly** used here.
 Obvious, geometric frequency series is not orthogonal.
-     This could be approximately solved by [`Equal Temperament`](https://en.wikipedia.org/wiki/Equal_temperament) & `dilation convolution` on Frequency dimension.
+     This could be approximately solved by [`Equal Temperament`](#equal-temperament) & `dilation convolution` on Frequency dimension.
   2. Smaller propotional area of the desired pattern in the image gives a weaker signal.
-I try to adjust it by quadratic growth rewards.
+I try to adjust it by quadratic growth rewards (see [below](#invariant-properties)).

 # Image Preprocessing
 Instead of using ![](https://latex.codecogs.com/svg.latex?cos(k\omega),%20k\in%20N),